LornitaR/LornitaR.github.io/index.md

 ### Irish Grammar Document

 Another project I've taken on is writing a large document with as much information as I can gather on Irish grammar, since this is impossible to find unless you're already fluent and can understand the [caighdeán](https://www.oireachtas.ie/en/publications/?q=An%20Caighde%C3%A1n%20Oifigi%C3%BAil).
-Watch this space!
-[Here](https://lornitar.github.io/gramadach/)'s a sample of what's to come.
+[Here](https://lornitar.github.io/gramadach/)'s what I've done so far.
+It currently contains all of the irregular verbs in the past, present, future, and conditional.

 ### Setanta Programming Language